Bayesian Variational Inference for Mixed Data Mixture Models: Proof of Theoretical Results

 One can then show the gradients inside \Cref{eq: Tgradient} take the following forms as $n \rightarrow \infty$:

 where $C^{\psi}: \mathbb{R}^{Kd} \rightarrow \mathbb{R}^{Kd}, C^{\psi}_{kgk'g'}=\delta_{kk'}\psi^{*}_{k,g}$.
 So if $a \in \mathbb{R}^{Kd}, u \in \mathbb{R}^{K}$:

 The expectation in \Cref{eq: operatorlimits} is taken with respect to $x,c$, which has density of the likelihood evaluated at the true data generating parameter $\Theta^*$.
-Calculating the gradient limits in \Cref{eq: operatorlimits} require very long and tedious calculations, so we reserve the details to \Cref{subsec: gradientcalcs}.
+To evaluate the gradient limits in \Cref{eq: operatorlimits}, we use a strong law of large numbers like \Cref{lemma: modifiedSLLN}.
+This lemma has conditions that are much easier to verify than requiring the responsibilities $r_{ik}$ to converge uniformly as functions of $x_i$, which was assumed in \cite{BoWang2006}.
+As the gradient limit calculations are long, we reserve the details to \Cref{subsec: gradientcalcs}.